NewDark90/privacy-coins-2021/post/privacy-coins/SERO.md

 Like ETH, if the tokens used a quicker zk-SNARKs (Super-ZK) implementation.
 I can't tell if the coin itself has its transactions protected by Super-ZK, and if it's Opt-In or not.
 It's also unclear if it requires a trusted setup, which to my knowledge, a zk-SNARK implementation does.
 Without knowing those details, this coin is a hard pass for me.

-*How do I feel about this project?* Unsure / DYOR 😕
+*Overall impression*: Unsure / DYOR 😕

 ---